YieldRay/single-file-node-apps/README.md

 Single file node apps, in folder ./src
 And each of them requires no dependency
-To use it in CommonJS environment, run `npm run build` to compile them
+To use it in CommonJS environment, run `npm i && npm run build` to compile them